aspose-words-cloud/aspose-words-cloud-docs/words/plugins/salesforce/_index.md

 ### Import Aspose.Words Cloud for Salesforce as project in Eclipse as Force.com project

 - File > Import General > Existing Projects into Workspace
-- Select the Aspose_for_SalesForce/Aspose.Words Sample unziped folder as root directory.
+- Select the Aspose_for_SalesForce/Aspose.Words Sample unziped folder as root directory

 ### Deploy on Salesforce